knpwrs/redux-ts-utils/README.md

 ## API

-This package exports a grand total of three functions.
+This package exports a grand total of four functions.

 A lot of the generics for these functions can be inferred (see above example).
 The typings below provided are optimized for readability.